 Let $x(s)$ be a "grid", i.e. a function in the argument $s$.
-We would like to construct so-called lowering operator ${\mathcal D}_{x(s)}$ in the space of rational functions $R_n(x)$ defined on this grid in the following way.
-We take as a definition of the lowering operator ${\mathcal D}_{x(s)}$ a divided difference operator in the parameterizing variable $s$, which obeys the following properties:
+We would like to construct the so-called lowering operator ${\mathcal D}_{x(s)}$ in the space of rational functions $R_n(x)$ defined on this grid in the following way.
+As a definition of the lowering operator ${\mathcal D}_{x(s)}$, we take a divided difference operator in the parameterizing variable $s$, which obeys the following properties:

-i) the grid $x(s)$ is a meromorphic function of $s\in\mathbb C$ which is invertible in some domain of the complex plane;
+i) the grid $x(s)$ is a meromorphic function of $s\in\mathbb C$, which is invertible in some domain of the complex plane;

 (ii) for any function $F(s)$ one has

 where $\chi(s)$ is some function to be determined;